fortrabbit/legal/update-policies.md

+---
-# Update policies
+title: Update policies

-last modified: 18th of August 2021
+reviewed: 2023-11-11 07:07:25

-This page informs you about when to expect which software updates here on fortrabbit.
+lead: This page informs you about when to expect which software updates here on fortrabbit.
+---

 ## Updates to be performed by clients